dwp/vault-infrastructure/README.md

 We use our custom encrypted AMI which has all the necessary installations like Consul, Vault, etc and necessary firewall rules integrated into it.
 For more details on how to build the AMI, refer to our GIT repo https://github.com/dwp/packer-infrastructure

 # Overview of Setup done by Terraform

-Because of the Terragrunt dependency definition , we create the necessary AWS infrastructure like VPC, Gateways, etc and then build Consul Servers with Initial Setup and then move on to create Vault Clusters.
+Because of the Terragrunt dependency definition, we create the necessary AWS infrastructure like VPC, Gateways, etc and then build Consul Servers with Initial Setup and then move on to create Vault Clusters.

 ## basic_infra
 This section of Terraform Code creates 3 basic requirements for the Base Infrastructure to support Vault and Consul Nodes.